yenyang/Tree_Controller/Tree_Controller/Properties/Stable/LongDescription.md

 Option for Faster Max Brush Strenth which replaces 100% with 300%.
 (Default off).

-Option for Limited Tree Anarchy where conflict checks approximately based on trunk instead of drip line.
-(Default off).
-Be careful with this if settings are reset.
-But you can bring them back with Anarchy component tool if something disappears from being overriden.

 ## Custom sets
 Hold Ctrl to select or unselect multiple types of trees using the toolbar menu.
 Then hold Ctrl and click the custom set button to save a custom set.
 Once a set has been saved, click the custom set button to select that set.
 Hold Ctrl while switching themes to maintain the custom set.